Do Guppies Jump Out of the Fish Tank?

 There are, however, some potential explanations that we will analyze today:

 Overcrowding or a Small Living Space

 Overcrowding refers to having too many fish per gallon of water, and it’s a common issue among fish lovers.
 Everybody wants to have as many fish as possible to create a vibrant aquatic habitat.
 The problem is that overcrowding will make fish uncomfortable, leading to a variety of issues.
-These include:

 - Aggression – Guppy males can be territorial and will become aggressive in the presence of other fish.
 With less space at their disposal, they will become more confrontational and even violent towards other male guppies and even other fish breeds.
 This can lead to stress, causing the bullied to seek a way out.
 If they have few-to-no places to hide, jumping will appear as the only other option.

 - Poor oxygenation – Holding a lot of fish in the same area will consume more oxygen than it should.
 Add to that the improper tank conditions and dirty water, and the guppies will feel compelled to leave their environment.

 - Food competition and predatory behavior – If you have a lot of different fish species in your tank, you need to feed them properly.
 This is a difficult task since they don’t eat the same things or in the same amounts.
 This can lead to some species going hungry or becoming unsatisfied with their food.
 Bigger fish can turn predatory and target your guppies, which can cause the latter to seek a fast way out.